vestrel00/contacts-android/docs/data/delete-data-sets.md

     .commit()
 ```

-If you want to delete a set of data using data IDs,
+To delete a set of data using data IDs,

 ```kotlin
 val deleteResult = delete